-One way to eliminate health issues is to buy from a reputable breeder with no known issues in the bloodline.
+One way to eliminate health issues is to buy from a reputable breeder.
 Follow up with routine vet care to get ahead of anything that might transpire over time.

-Your Collie is going to benefit significantly from daily brushing, and so is the rest of your house.
-Collies tend to shed quite a lot, as you can imagine, due to their coat texture and length.
+Your Collie and the rest of your house will benefit significantly from daily brushing.
+Collies shed quite a lot, as you can imagine, due to their coat texture and length.

-On top of daily brushing, you will need to make sure you give them a bath every 4-6 weeks to remove debris, dirt, and dead hair follicles altogether.
-Long-haired dogs tend to trap more of these particles, so coat maintenance is essential.
+On top of daily brushing, you must bathe them every 4 to 6 weeks to remove debris, dirt, and dead hair follicles altogether.
+Long-haired dogs trap more of these particles, so coat maintenance is essential.

-You can follow up bath time with teeth brushing, nail trimming, and here cleaning when necessary.
+You can follow up bath time with teeth brushing, nail trimming, and ear cleaning when necessary.

 Which Breed is Right For You?

-When it comes to choosing between the Sheltie and Collie, it can be pretty tricky considering how similar they are.
-However, just remember Shelties are a bit peppier while Collies are relaxed.
+When it comes to choosing between the Sheltie and Collie, it can be pretty tricky, considering how similar they are.
+However, remember that Shelties are a bit peppier while Collies are relaxed.
 Each still requires a good amount of exercise.

-If you do live in a smaller space, having a smaller dog might work better for you.
+Having a smaller dog might work better for you if you live in a smaller space.
 However, Collies have slightly lower energy levels—so keep that in mind.
 Use your best judgment and select the type of dog that suits you best.